-- The name of the group, its size and geographic scope and any other limitations on membership. - The name and contact details of the Group Manager and the arrangements for replacing the Group Manager should this be necessary. - The name and contact details of the constituent landowners (and land managers if there are any). - Details of the projects covered by the agreement (unique IDs, project names, locations and areas). - Each project's liability for the group's carbon rights and commitments (including consideration of whether the carbon is sold collectively or individually).
+- The name of the group, its size and geographic scope and any other limitations on membership. - The name and contact details of the Group Manager and the arrangements for replacing the Group Manager should this be necessary.

-- The group's management structure and any other group rules. - If not specified separately, the commitments of each landowner and the group manager as outlined above. - Signatures of the Group Manager, all the landowners (and land managers if there are any). - The roles and responsibilities of the Group Manager and the group members as set out in online guidance:
+- The name and contact details of the constituent landowners (and land managers if there are any). - Details of the projects covered by the agreement (unique IDs, project names, locations and areas). - Each project's liability for the group's carbon rights and commitments (including consideration of whether the carbon is sold collectively or individually). - The group's management structure and any other group rules. - If not specified separately, the commitments of each landowner and the group manager as outlined above. - Signatures of the Group Manager, all the landowners, and land managers if there are any. - The roles and responsibilities of the Group Manager and the group members as set out in online guidance:

-- Signed commitment from the landowner, or contracts between the landowner and project developer to confirm the landowner's and project developer's commitment to the standard as detailed above and in the online guidance. - Group Agreement.
+- Signed commitment from the landowner (and tenant where applicable), or contracts between the landowner/tenant and project developer to confirm the landowner/tenant's and project developer's commitment to the standard as detailed above and in the online guidance. - Group Agreement.

-▶ Updated commitment from the landowner or updated group agreement if the landowner or any group members (including the manager) have changed.
+- Commitment from new landowner/tenant if the landowner/tenant has changed. - Updated group agreement if any group members (including the manager) have changed.